This is the French Riviera itinerary you’ll want to steal… and you can!

 Walk along the Promenade des Anglais, the city’s famous boardwalk, and take in the atmosphere.
 Have lunch or an afternoon treat at one of the beach restaurants – our favorite hang-out is Beau Rivage Plage – and maybe even rent a lounge chair for part of the day.
 Before dinner, you could climb the stairs to Castle Hill and take in the most amazing bay views before exploring the Old Town called Vieux Nice.

-For dinner, we warmly recommend fish restaurant Bocaccio in the Rue Masséna.
+For dinner, we warmly recommend the fish restaurant Bocaccio in the Rue Masséna.
 We’ve been there several times and have always been blown away by the quality of the food and the impeccable service.
 Try their marmite du pêcheur bouillabaisse style or the delicious seafood paella (which – hands down – surpasses some of the paellas I had in Valencia).

 Note that you’ll be based in Nice for the first part of this itinerary.
 This wonderful French Riviera city will be from home for the next 5 nights as you take day trips from Nice to explore the direct vicinity.